MaterialFoundry/MaterialKeys/README.md

 ## Audio Effects Soundboard
 Using the Audio Effects Soundboard, you can easily play audio tracks.<br>
 You could, for example, set up some keys to play battle effects, such as clashing swords, arrow hits, or explosions.
 Another thing you could do is to create an atmosphere, by setting some keys to play, for example, weather sounds.<br>
-You can enter the Audio Effects Soundboard by pressing the first Function key from the top<br>
+You can enter the Audio Effects Soundboard by pressing the first Function key from the top.<br>
 Once you've set up the soundboard, pressing a key will play the pre-set sound and change the LED to indicate the sound is playing.
 Pressing the key again will stop the sound.<br>

 ### Soundboard Configuration